goharbor/community/presentations/introduction/workshop.md

 ### Goal: Push An Image to Harbor

 1. Download redis with `docker pull redis:latest`
-2. Go to Harbor and create a new Project called `workshop`.
+2. In Harbor web console, create a new Project called `yourname-workshop`.
-3. With the carrot of `Push Image`, copy the command to retag the docker image that was downloaded.
-4. Retag the image `docker tag redis:latest local.goharbor.io/workshop/redis:latest`
+3. Retag the image with `docker tag redis:latest yourregistry/yourname-workshop/redis:latest`
-5. Login to the docker CLI with `docker login https://local.goharbor.io/` using the default `admin` user and password `Harbor12345`.
+4. Login to the docker CLI with `docker login yourregistry` using the default `admin` user and password `Harbor12345`.
-5. Copy the command to push the image to repository, change the IMAGE[:TAG] to match your new tag and push. `docker push local.goharbor.io/workshop/redis:latest`.
+5. Push image with `docker push yourregistry/yourname-workshop/redis:latest`
-6. Go to the Images tab and look at the new image that was pushed.
+6. Go to the Images tab in harbor web console and verify image was pushed.

 ### Goal: As a project admin, I would like to ensure that no developer can deploy(pull) a vulnerable container

-1. Go into the `workshop` project.
-2. Create a policy for vulnerability scanning in the configuration tab with Low and Automatically scan on push.
-3. Retag the original redis image and push the new image tag into the project.
+1. In Harbor web console, create a project called `yourname-cve`
+2. Push two image tags into the aforementioned project by first retrieving them from Dockerhub pull 2 images from Dockerhub
+`docker pull alpine:3.8.4` (verified has CVE)
+`docker pull alpine:3.10.3` (verified has no CVEs)
+Now retag them
+`docker tag alpine:3.10.3 yourregistry/yourname-cve/alpine:3.10.3`
-	1. `docker tag redis:latest local.goharbor.io/workshop/redis:v1`
+`docker tag alpine:3.8.4 yourregistry/yourname-cve/alpine:3.8.4`
+Push to Harbor
+`docker push yourregistry/yourname-cve/alpine:3.10.3`
-	2. `docker push local.goharbor.io/workshop/redis:v1`
+`docker push yourregistry/yourname-cve/alpine:3.8.4`
-4. Go to the redis in the repository and manually scan it.
-5. On your local client, remove the image with `docker rmi local.goharbor.io/workshop/redis:v1`
-6. Try to pull the image with `docker pull local.goharbor.io/workshop/redis:v1`.
-Take note of the failure message.
-7. Go to the Configuration tab and Remove the policy and save.
-Pull again and it will work.
+3. Go into the `configuration` tab of your project and check the box `Prevent vulnerable images from running`
+4. Go back to your repository and scan both images one at a time (must wait a few minutes after installation so that the vulnerability database is properly populated)
+5. `Docker pull alpine:3.8.4` and verify you get an error message that alpine:3.8.4 is vulnerable and can't be pulled
+6. `Docker pull alpine:3.10.3` and verify that alpine:3.10.3 can be pulled

 ### Goal: as a project admin / developer, I would like to configure webhook notifications upon image pushes to my project

-1. In the `workshop` project, go to the Webhook tab.
-2. To simulate a webhook endpoint, go to https://webhook.site and copy the unique URL.
+1. Create a project called `yourname-webhooks`
+2. In that project, go to the Webhooks tab and simulate a webhook by configuring a webhook (listener) by setting endpoint url in web console
-3. Configure a webhook (listener) by pasting endpoint url in web console.
-No Auth Header is needed for Authentication for this example.
-Select `verify remote certificate` to use HTTPS over HTTP.
+    >Use https://webhook.site/#!/ as webhook receiving endpoint which will auto-generate an endpoint URL for you no auth header is needed for this example select `verify remote certificate` to use HTTPS POST over HTTP POST Click `test endpoint` to make sure it works and click `save`
-4. Test the endpoint to make sure it works.
-Look at https://webhook.site to see the POST operation is complete.
-5. Click on Continue to complete setup.
+3. push any image to your project `yourname-webhooks` as follows
+    >`docker tag alpine:3.8 yourregistry/yourname-webhooks/alpine:3.8`
+    `docker push yourregistry/yourname-webhooks/alpine:3.8`
+4. Look at webhook listener and verify webhook payload received
-6. Do any operation listed such as push, pull, delete, or scan an image in the project to see the webhook.
-View the JSON payload to see the information received.
+5. Perform any operation listed such as push, pull, delete, or scan an image in the project to see the webhook.
+6. Look at webhook listener and verify webhook payload received

+### Goal: As a project admin, I would like to scan all images as they are pushed to my project and enable CVE whitelisting

+1. Create a project called `yourname-scanned-on-push`
+2. Turn on `scan for vulnerability on push` in configuration tab of your project
+3. Push one image with no vulnerability (alpine:3.10.3), see image pushed to harbor with no CVE
+4. Push another image with vulnerability (alpine:3.8.4), see image pushed to Harbor with one High vulnerability
+5. Drill down into (tagged 3.8.4) to see vulnerability `CVE-2019-14697` with severity high
+6. Now try `docker pull alpine:3.8.4`, which will fail as `deployment security` is enabled
+7. Add the discovered CVE `CVE-2019-14697` to the `project CVE whitelist`
+8. Try `docker pull alpine:3.8.4` again which should succeed this time

 ### Goal: As a developer, I would like to retag and delete certain tags from my project/repo

 1. Create a few more tags and push them to the `workshop` project.
     1. `docker tag redis:latest local.goharbor.io/workshop/redis:v2`
 	2. `docker tag redis:latest local.goharbor.io/workshop/redis:prod`
 	3. `docker push local.goharbor.io/workshop/redis:v2`
 	4. `docker push local.goharbor.io/workshop/redis:prod`